-If you want to get an oil for use faster, which is almost certainly the case, you can apply some heat to the mixture.
+If you want to get an oil ready to use faster, you can apply some heat to the mixture.
 Do this by placing the uncovered jar of oil and dried marigold herb into a sauce pan filled with water.
 Put the pan on medium-low heat on your stove for a few hours.
 You can also let the jar sit for a few days after you heat the oil to infuse further.
 If you want to increase the strength of your oil, simply take out the old marigold flowers from the oil and place new dried marigold flowers into the oil.
-Let the mixture heat again and, if you want, sit for a day or two to infuse further.
+Let the mixture heat again; and, if you want, let it sit for a day or two to infuse further.

 This Calendula infused oil is a great addition to Candida Hub’s homemade yeast infection remedy.
 Simply mix it into the honey and herb mixture and apply to the vagina overnight.